PeterJCLaw-mns/cloud-devsecops-pipelineactions/README.md

  - Create CR and return the CR number created in BMC Remedy based on your input selection
 ![image](https://user-images.githubusercontent.com/19665606/212329039-af681422-2d95-4143-b203-21c42410ab8e.png)

-**Step 2**: Include the below input parameter in your 'Release to Prod' workflow, (CR number will be available in the Step 1 workflow output whne you execute it)
+**Step 2**: Include the below input parameter in your 'Release to Prod' workflow, (CR number will be available in the Step 1 workflow output when you execute it)
 ```
      change_request_id:
        description: 'Provide the CR number for update workflow'